SFULibrary/islandora_rest_ingester/README.md

 [2017-07-17 07:13:48] Islandora REST Ingester.INFO: ingest.php finished at July 17, 2017, 7:13 am [] []
 ```

 You can specify the location of the log file with the `-l` option.
+If there are any error entries in your log, the REST Ingester will tell you, but it won't inform you of other types of log entries.

 ### Sample content